davidglavas/indigo/_posts/2018-02-20-computing-visibility-polygons.md

 ### Summary

 In this post we discussed the gist behind Joe and Simpson's algorithm for computing the visibility polygon from a viewpoint inside of a simple polygon and concluded by taking a look at the robustness issues of my implementation.
 We saw how to establish assumptions about the input that were made in the paper---the preprocessing step.
 Then, we discussed the main idea behind the three routines---Advance, Retard and Scan---and in what manner they modify the stack.
-We took a look at how the final visibility polygon is constructed using the stack's content left by the three subroutines after the algorithmwhere finished iterating through the polygon's boundary---the postprocessing step.
-We concluded with a discussion on robustness issues wherw we saw an approach to resolve them---multiprecision library--- and an idea for future work that makes use of adaptive predicates.
+We took a look at how the final visibility polygon is constructed using the stack's content left by the three subroutines after the algorithm finished iterating through the polygon's boundary---the postprocessing step.
+We concluded with a discussion on robustness issues where we mentioned an approach to resolve them---arbitrary-precision arithmetic ---and an idea for future work that makes use of adaptive predicates.